saullrb/chordplay/README.md

     php artisan key:generate
     ```

+    - If you want to use Dusk tests, copy the example environment file and generate an application key:

+        ```sh
+        cp .env.dusk.example .env.dusk.local
+        php artisan key:generate --env=dusk.local
+        ```

 5. Set up Google OAuth credentials (required for authenticated features):

     > Note: Viewing artists, songs, and using search does **not** require login.
 Authentication is only needed for restricted features (e.g., adding/editing content).